Skip to main content

 Publication date: 06/06/2024 - DOI: 10.5281/zenodo.11501836

-The dataset is destined to be used for wildfire image classification and burnt area segmentation tasks for Unmanned Aerial Vehicles.
+The dataset will be used for wildfire image classification and burnt area segmentation tasks for Unmanned Aerial Vehicles.
 It is comprised of 5,408 frames of aerial views taken from 56 videos and 2 public datasets.
 From the D-Fire public dataset, 829 photographs were used; and from the Burned Area UAV public dataset 34 images were used.
 For the classification task, there are 5 classes (‘Burnt’, ‘Half-Burnt’, ’Non-Burnt’, ‘Fire’, ‘Smoke’).
 As for the segmentation task, 404 segmentation masks on a subset have been created, which assign to each pixel of the image the class ‘burnt’ or the class ‘non-burnt’.
+If one uses any part of these datasets in his/her work, he/she is kindly asked to cite the following paper:

 Details on acquiring the dataset can be found here